A Chuck Wendig prompt - 2036 words genre: supernatural horror - found footage

 A horrifying death scream rips the air apart, then chokes off into silence.
 Both men freeze in motion.
 They are at the end of the stairs.
 Steve gapes into the lens, pale, trembling, jaw slacking.
-His eyes turns to stare at something in the solid darkness.
+His eyes turn to stare at something in the solid darkness.
 There’s nothing.
 The camera zooms into the descending black mist.
 “It’s moving,” he breathes.

 Damon finds his mouth first. „What the hell was that?”
 The frame moves to Vincent.
 “Vince?”
 Damon’s voice trembles. ”Man?
 What was that?
 Bloody hell!
 What’s happening?”

 Steve whispers,”It’s coming to get us …“ Vincent nods, unable to speak.
 The sound of marbles falling down the wooden stairs echoes.